 Driven to despair, Eleanor is ready to go anywhere...
 Away from this unhappiness; away from her existence that was already much like death.
 This time she has decided to do something and to escape.
-She accepts the invitation of John Markway — without investigating and not really paying attention to the reason why she is invited and what will be asked her —, steals the car and goes to Hill House, without telling a word to her sister who disapproves but seems to be her only family.
+She accepts the invitation of John Markway — without investigating and not really paying attention to the reason why she is invited and what will be expected from her —, steals the car and goes to Hill House, without telling a word to her sister who disapproves but seems to be her only family.
 This is the very first act of rebellion in her whole life.
 She ends up in Hill House, and her initial reaction is to flee again.
 But she doesn't.
 She stays and breaks the spell, the strange enchantment of Hill House and the house becomes her lover...

 Eleanor has been hoping and waiting for something to happen.
 Something, at last, really, happening to her.
 Something truly extraordinary, like Hill House.
 That is why she got so exited when she got the invitation-letter from John Markway to spend part — or all — summer in a country House for some... experiments.
 Once in Hill House, she is scared and yet morbidly fascinated by what could be her dream come true.